 Valerian root: Valerian root is an extract of the valerian plant that's been used as a sleep aid in Europe for decades.
 According to one study, supplementing with valerian root can promote sleep quality and the amount of time it takes to fall asleep without any known side effects.
 However, there hasn't been enough research to determine a standard daily use.

-One study found that engaging in regular moderate aerobic exercise, like walking or riding a bike, improved sleep quality and reduced the time it took to fall asleep in adults with insomnia.
+One study found that engaging in regular moderate aerobic exercise, like walking or riding a bike, improved sleep quality and reduced the time it took to fall asleep in adults.

 The participants in the study also reported that they felt more rested in the morning, which translated to an improved quality of life.

 If you have to prioritize between getting enough sleep or fitting in exercise, sleep takes the cake, but try to schedule in at least a half-hour of movement every day.

-Try meditation and deep breathing.
+Try meditation and deep breathing

 You can't go from being completely stressed out to snoozing soundly; that's like trying to bring your car to a stop on the highway by pulling the emergency brake when you're going 75 mph.

 The goal is to get into a relaxed state before your head hits the pillow.

 According to a review of more than 50 studies, regular meditation helps regulate the brain functions and physiological processes involved in sleep, leading to enhanced slow-wave sleep (or deep sleep) and better rapid-eye-movement (REM) sleep.

 One study found that, when combined with other positive lifestyle changes, slow, deep breathing can help you fall asleep faster and make it easier to go back to sleep if you wake up in the middle of the night.

 If you're new to meditation and deep breathing, start small.
 Find a quiet spot where you can sit or lie down and practice for five minutes.

-Block the blue light.
+Block the blue light

 Try keeping your cellphone out of your bedroom.
 Charge it in the kitchen or somewhere that's not within arm's reach.
 If you rely on your phone to wake you up in the morning, get a traditional alarm clock instead.

 You can also turn down the brightness of your screen because as light intensity decreases, so does the suppression of melatonin.

 You can also opt to wear a pair of blue-light-blocking glasses, which filter out blue light and have the added benefit of reducing eye strain when you're staring at a screen for too long.

-Take a warm bath or shower.
+Take a warm bath or shower

 A warm bath (a shower works, too) is another way to calm your body and mind before hitting the sheets.
 The warm water relaxes your muscles and helps relieve pent-up tension, but the benefits go deeper than that.

 According to Shahab Haghayegh, a Ph.D. candidate at the University of Texas at Austin's Department of Biomedical Engineering, warm water stimulates the body's thermoregulatory system—the system that controls internal body temperature.

 According to research led by Haghayegh, as few as 10 minutes in a warm shower or bath about an hour or two before bedtime is enough to improve sleep quality.

-If you want to light two candles with one flame, you can use your bath as a time to meditate and practice your deep breathing or add some epsom salt, which is a form of magnesium, to promote relaxation.
+If you want to light two candles with one flame, you can use your bath as a time to meditate and practice your deep breathing or add some epsom salt, which is a form of magnesium, to promote muscle relaxation.

-Upgrade your bedding.
+Upgrade your bedding

 It may seem obvious, but one of the keys to getting a good night's sleep is making sure that you're comfortable.
 And when it comes to your bed, there's a lot that's involved.

 According to one study, the comfort and support of your sleep surface are directly related to problems with the quality of your sleep and the ability to fall and stay asleep.

 And while there may be some initial sticker shock when shopping for a high-quality mattress, the investment in your sleep is worth it.
 Plus, most mattresses come with a 10-year warranty, so you'll have it for a while.

 Keep in mind that it takes some time to adjust to a new bed.
-Experts recommend an adjustment period of about 28 days, after which you should notice a difference in quality of sleep and pain levels.
+Experts recommend an adjustment period of about 28 days, after which you should notice a difference in quality of sleep and comfort levels.

-Adjust the temperature of your room.
+Adjust the temperature of your room

 While the right mattress and pillows are a vital part of getting comfortable, so is creating the ideal sleep environment.
 And your room's temperature is a big part of that.

 If your room is too hot, especially if it's humid heat, it prevents this temperature release, which makes it harder to fall—and stay—asleep.

 In addition to using a thermostat to control your room's temperature, you can also make your sleep environment cooler by swapping out your standard sheets for a set with cooling technology (like these five organic breathable sheet sets) and sleeping with the fan on.

-Stick to the same sleep schedule.
+Stick to the same sleep schedule

 According to Amira, going to bed and waking up at the same time every day helps set your body's internal clock so that it becomes programmed to expect sleep at certain times.